ffund/real-time-embedded-systems-lab/4-spi-accel/README.md

 user is holding the device.
-You will do something similar; in this part of the lab, you will use the accelerometer readings to light LEDs so that when you hold the STM32F4 Discovery board facing yourself, the lowest of the four LEDs (the one closest to the ground) is always lit, regardless of how the board is oriented.
+You will do something similar; in this part of the lab, you will use the accelerometer readings to light LEDs so that when you hold the STM32F4 Discovery board facing yourself, the lowest of the four LEDs (the one closest to the ground - and only this one) is lit, regardless of how the board is oriented.

 In the `accel-led` folder, copy the contents of your `writeSPI`, `readSPI`, and